If you're on this page, then you've heard about Datarails.

 2. Vena

-Vena is a financial planning and analysis solution that allows companies to create a centralized solution with automated workflows that are reliable for data analysis and decision-making.
+Vena is a financial planning and analysis solution that allows companies to create a centralized solution with reliable automated workflows for data analysis and decision-making.

 Vena supports companies’ financial systems by lessening the workload for manual labor and optimizing overall operational performance.
 With specific tasks assigned to each team member, automated processes help reduce bottlenecks and increase efficiency.